-HTTP Live Streaming (HLS) is a streaming protocol that allows video and audio information to be delivered over the internet.
+Basically, HTTP Live Streaming (HLS) is a streaming protocol that facilitates the delivery of video and also audio content over the Internet.

-It is built on the HTTP protocol, the core of the World Wide Web, and is intended to function with a wide range of devices including desktop computers, mobile devices, and smart TVs.
-Furthermore, most modern media players and devices support HLS, making it a simple solution for both video creators and end-users.
+Built on the HTTP protocol, which forms the foundation of the World Wide Web, HLS is designed to work seamlessly with a wide array of devices, including computers, mobile devices, tablets, and also smart TVs.

-Keep in mind that, despite the fact that HLS was created by Apple, it is today the most popular standard for delivering video content across multiple platforms, devices, and browsers.
+Although HLS was originally developed by Apple, it has now become the industry standard for delivering online video content across multiple platforms, devices, and also browsers.

 How does HLS streaming work?

-To aid this process, HLS employs a system of manifest files and media segments.
-The manifest file, also known as the playlist, is a list of the media segments that make up the video content.
+The manifest, also called the playlist, comprises a list of media segments that constitute the video content.

-As the viewer watches the video, their device actively downloads new media segments and updates the playlist to reflect the current state of the stream.
-This enables HLS to adapt to changing network conditions and provide a seamless viewing experience for the end-user.
+As viewers watch the video, their devices continuously download new media segments and also update the playlist to reflect the current state of the stream.

 Advantages of HLS Video Streaming: